jazzband/django-two-factor-auth/docs/configuration.rst

 ``TWO_FACTOR_REMEMBER_COOKIE_AGE``
   Age in seconds to remember the browser.
-The remember cookie will expire after the given time interval and the server will not accept this cookie to remember this browser, user and device any longer.
+The remember cookie will expire after the given time interval and the server will not accept this cookie to remember this browser, user, and device any longer.

   If this is set to a positive `int` the user is presented the option to remember the browser when entering the token.
   If the age is `None`, the user must authenticate with a token option during each login, if a device is setup.